lit26/streamlit-projects/image_resizer/README.md

 # Image Resizer

-An image tool for cropping and resizing the image using stremlit tool
+An image tool for cropping and resizing the image using stremlit tool.

 ![demo](./demo.gif)

 ## Running
-This is built on top of streamlit-cropper.
+This is built on top of [streamlit-cropper](https://github.com/turner-anderson/streamlit-cropper).
 Please install first.
 ```shell script
 pip install streamlit-cropper
 ```